Your photography mentor — always with you, always ready.

 This is what understanding looks like

-We showed a photographer what her work was really saying — and which techniques to sharpen to say it louder.
+We showed a photographer what her work was saying — and which techniques were doing the saying.

 You keep returning to moments when a person meets something larger than themselves: a child pressed to a window, travelers gauging a rhino through a side mirror, a small hand reaching up an elephant's trunk, boys at the waterline under a bridge, and a climber suspended inside a cave.